-In Primary, the AUP will be explained during the pupils visit to Centre with their parent or carer.
-If this is not possible, the class teacher will explain the AUP to new pupils before they can use any ICT equipment.
+In Primary, the AUP will be explained during the pupils' induction to Centre by their class teacher before they can use any ICT equipment.
+This is part of the baseline paperwork completed by class teachers.

 A signed copy will be kept in Harlescott Education Centre.
-A copy will also be signed by Parents.
+A copy will also be sent home to Parents.
 Any child who does not complete the AUP, will not be allowed to use ICT equipment at TMBSS.
 In Secondary, the AUP will form part of the pupil's home visit and baseline paperwork prior to entering the Service in secondary, a copy of the pupil AUP (Appendix 1) will be sent to parents with a Parental Agreement (Appendix 2).
 A signed copy will be kept in the allocated secondary centre.
-When reviewing in Secondary, students will read the AUP with a member of staff either in ICT or PSHE lessons.
-If students do not attend those lessons, it will be completed on a 1:1 basis.
-Students will sign once they have read it and the sign sheets will be scanned on the T-drive.